The Code of Criminal Procedure is also called the criminal procedure code (CrPC). This code was enacted in 1973 and came into force on April 1, 1974.

 A wife can claim and receive maintenance from her husband in the below-stated conditions:

-Muslim married women can also claim maintenance under Cr.PC though they have a separate personal law (Muslim Women Protection of rights on Marriage Act).
+Muslim married women can also claim maintenance under the Criminal Procedure Code (CrPC) though they have a separate personal law for them (Muslim Women Protection of rights on Marriage Act).

 Exceptions: A wife can not claim maintenance from her husband in the following conditions: